 The first thing you need to know is that all comedy and humor has a foundation in truth, whether it be in casual conversations or on the stand-up comedy stage.

-The degree that stand-up comedy material is “truthful” is dependent solely upon the comedian and what they choose to say and express for the stage.
+The degree that stand-up comedy content is “truthful” is dependent solely upon the comedian and what they choose to say and express for the stage.

 I should point out that whatever foundational “truth” a comedian is expressing should be easily recognized by the audience as “truthful”, accurate or factual in some way or to some degree — otherwise the audience won’t respond to the comedian’s humorous perspective or point of view as it relates to the “truth” they present.

-But it’s not the level of “truthfulness” in stand-up comedy material that gives a comedian the ability to generate significant audience laughter.
+But it is not the level of “truthfulness” in stand-up comedy material that gives a comedian the ability to generate significant audience laughter.

 Stand-up comedy material can have very little literal truth or it can be virtually 100% truthful.